Positibe/CmfRoutingExtraBundle/README.md

-PositibeOrmRoutingBundle
+PositibeCmfRoutingExtraBundle
 ========================

-The PositibeOrmRoutingBundle add Doctrine ORM support for Symfony CmfRoutingBundle to store routing on orm databses
+The PositibeCmfRoutingExtraBundle add Doctrine ORM support for Symfony CmfRoutingBundle to store routing on orm databses

 Installation
 ------------